MarianB-da45/My_First_Data_Eng_Proj.io/README.md

 Ensured high data reliability with stringent validation checks, increasing downstream analytics accuracy.
 Enabled efficient storage and accessibility of data, improving the productivity of the data science team.
 Delivered a robust solution that streamlined data operations and improved overall analytics workflows.

+ Title: Data Engineering Solutions for Yanki Ecommerce

+Overview: Yanki Ecommerce, an online store specializing in perfumes, sought to enhance operations and customer satisfaction by leveraging advanced data engineering techniques to analyze historical sales, customer, and inventory data.
+The project focused on creating efficient data pipelines for streamlined processing and actionable insights.
+Role: Data Engineer
+Project Description:
+Extracted historical sales data from multiple sources, including CSV files.
+Cleaned and preprocessed data to ensure consistency, accuracy, and completeness using Python libraries like Pandas and NumPy.
+Transformed data to prepare it for analysis and modeling, enabling deeper insights into sales trends and inventory management.
+Loaded processed data into a PostgreSQL database for efficient storage and easy access.
+Implemented version control using GitHub Desktop to manage changes, ensure codebase integrity, and facilitate collaboration.
+Results:
+Streamlined data processing reduced manual effort and improved data accuracy.
+Enabled the generation of actionable insights to optimize inventory and improve sales strategies.
+Established a scalable and maintainable data pipeline, boosting operational efficiency.
+Improved collaboration and code management through GitHub version control.